+Appeal of the decision.
+The decision of the Design Commission may be appealed to City Council, who will hold a public hearing.
+If you or anyone else appeals the decision of the Design Commission, City Council will hold an evidentiary hearing, one in which new evidence can be submitted to them.
 Upon submission of their application, the applicant for this land use review chose to waive the 120-day time frame in which the City must render a decision.
-This additional time allows for any appeal of this proposal to be held as an evidentiary hearing, one in which new evidence can be submitted to City Council.
+This additional time allows for any appeal of this proposal to be held as an evidentiary hearing.

-Who can appeal: You may appeal the decision only if you have written a letter which was received before the close of the record at the hearing or if you testified at the hearing, or if you are the property owner or applicant.
+Who can appeal: You may appeal the decision only if you write a letter which is received before the close of the record for the hearing, if you testify at the hearing, or if you are the property owner/applicant.
 Appeals must be filed within 14 days of the decision.
 An appeal fee of \$5,000.00 will be charged (one-half of the application fee for this case).

-Neighborhood associations may qualify for a waiver of the appeal fee.
 Additional information on how to file and the deadline for filing an appeal will be included with the decision.
 Assistance in filing the appeal and information on fee waivers are available from the Bureau of Development Services in the Development Services Center, 1900 SW Fourth Ave., First Floor.
-Fee waivers for neighborhood associations require a vote of the authorized body of your association.
-Please see appeal form for additional information.
+Neighborhood associations recognized by the Office of Neighborhood Involvement may qualify for a waiver of the appeal fee provided that the association has standing to appeal.
+The appeal must contain the signature of the Chair person or other person_authorized by the association, confirming the vote to appeal was done in accordance with the organization's bylaws.